gitlabhq/gitlabhq/doc/pages/README.md

 - Pages per user/group (`username.example.io`)
 - Pages per project (`username.example.io/projectname`)

-In GitLab, usernames and groupnames are unique and often people refer to them as namespaces.
+In GitLab, usernames and groupnames are unique and we often refer to them as namespaces.
 There can be only one namespace in a GitLab instance.

 | Type of GitLab Pages | Project name | Website served under |